SilviuBadic/YTube_html_css_Proj/README.md

 A first challenge was to easily display my main titles into three columns and to create the sidebar.
 I manage to overcome this by using flexbox (display grid & display flexbox).
 Another challenge was to mantain a nice layout even when narrowing the screen or using a bigger device.
 I managed to overcome this by using and learning new things about @media.

-It was a good starting point to understand the basics of HTML and CSS.

 ## Optimizations

 It was a good starting point to understand the basics of HTML and CSS, and to start some new fun and interesting projects.